jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/alignment_coordinates.md

 }
 ```

-Make a position lookup tibble for our alignment, considering only the
+Make a position lookup tibble for our alignment, just the reference
-reference sequence that our features are defined in.
-Show the last few
-rows of the tibble.
+sequence.
+Show the last few rows of the tibble.

 ``` r
 alnPos_lookup_table <- makeLookupTibble( aln[ref_name] )